makeyourvoiceheardUR/make-your-voice-heard-UR/README.md

 # Make-Your-Voice-Heard-UR
-- **History repeats itself because people tend to forget**
+- **Those who cannot remember the past are condemned to repeat it**
-- I want this website to be a platform where one can share their thoughts freely, and also keep an archive of all the incidents that happened(in the past and ongoing) on this campus.
+- I want this website to be a platform where one can share their thoughts freely, and also serve as an archive of all the incidents that happened(in the past and ongoing) on this campus.
 - We DO NOT want to use this against our school or any individual.
 Our intention is to keep a clear-structured archive to help our students and school to better reflect on past cases, and to help those that faces discrimination.

-# What to do when you encounter discrimination in any form
+# What should you do if you encounter discrimination?
 - Report!
 Report!
 Report!
 - You can reach out to any faculty in this campus!
 - Talk to your friends, we will walk alone when facing racism!

-# Why you should report the incident
+# Why you should report?

 For youself
 ---
 Reporting incidents is to protect **YOUR OWN SAFETY**.
 When you report an incident, you do not have to interact with those who had verbally or physically abused you.
-This will protect you from any further potential retaliation.
+Reporting to authority will protect you from any further potential retaliation.

 For the whole community
 ---
-Reporting a incident is not only for yourself, but also for the good of our whole community.
+Reporting a discriminatory incident is not only for yourself, but also for the good of our entire community.
 If one racist gets away without punishments, it will set a bad example for many.
-So we strongly encourage you to stand up and speak out, your brave action will contribute to our diversity, and help end racism which affects every single one of us.
+So we strongly encourage you to stand up and speak out.
+Your brave actions will contribute to the bettering of our community and help end racism, which affects every single one of us.

-It violates laws, university policies and values
+It violates law, university policies and values
 ---
 -   Title IX
 -  [School policy](https://policy.richmond.edu/documents/policy-pdfs/Public/Governance/policy_prohibiting_discrimination_and_harrassment_for_students.pdf)(page 3)

 # Our allies
-All the organizations supporting us listed alphabetically
+All the organizations supporting us are listed below in alphabetical order:
 - Asian American Student Association
 - Black Student Alliance
 - Chinese Student and Scholars Association